-Bidders can belong to the highest priority group or the one with a higher bid or the one who meets the priority criteria can be offered.
+Bidders can belong to the highest priority group, or the one with a higher bid or the one who meets the priority criteria can be offered.

-In case you find it difficult to bid, tell the local authority and know-how to access the properties and place bids.
+If you find it difficult to bid, tell the local authority and know-how to access the properties and place bids.

-Many such homes are sold to the tenants where the cost of the dwelling is often 40 to 60% discounted off the market value and the proceeds are not considered sufficient to cover up the replacement costs.
+Many such homes are sold to the tenants where the cost of the dwelling is often 40 to 60% discounted off the market value, and the proceeds are not considered sufficient to cover up the replacement costs.